Expert Reviewed

 • Always align page content with the specific ad and stage that brought the visitor

-Pushing bottom-funnel offers to cold LinkedIn audiences is like proposing on the first date—it feels pushy, comes too soon, and usually ends with rejection.
-Yet B2B marketers routinely take their Google search tactics to LinkedIn without adjusting for the platform’s completely different user intent and behavior patterns.
+Pushing bottom-funnel offers to cold paid social audiences is like proposing on the first date — it feels pushy, comes too soon, and usually ends with rejection.
+Yet B2B marketers often take Google Search tactics and apply them to LinkedIn, Meta, Reddit, YouTube, X, or other paid social channels without adjusting for user intent.

-• Test content-first approaches: thought leadership, industry insights, and educational resources
+• test content-first formats such as thought leadership, industry insights, comparison posts, short videos, or educational resources;

 Start Winning B2B PPC